 The company took their popular Grand Tour Series and added more features and capabilities, plus more durable, commercial grade construction.
 This allowed them to compete directly with Peloton, a company that has owned the in-home studio cycle market for several years.

-You have the S10i and the S22i, and both of these bikes give you just about everything you could ask for in an indoor cycling bike.
+You have the S15i, the S22i and the S27i, and all of these bikes give you just about everything you could ask for in an indoor cycling bike.

 The long list of features includes a music port, speaker system, leveling feet, one touch controls, padded adjustable seat, workout fan, multi position handlebars, transport wheels and two water bottle holders.